jenni-westoby/Julia_GPU_examples/docs/src/Streaming.md

 destroy!(ctx)
 ```

 This example demonstrates that it is possible to stream data transfer and analysis in Julia.
 However, it should be noted that the code we wrote was so low level that almost every line we wrote was directly analogous to a CUDA C command.
-I would argue that the benefit of writing a program such as this in Julia versus C is debateable.
+I would agree that the benefit of writing a program such as this in Julia versus C is debateable.
 There might be situations where it makes sense to write this type of program in Julia (for example, if you already had a huge Julia code base, a small part of which you wanted to port to GPU), but often it might actually be easier to use C.

 In the next section, we will consider some Julia specific aspects of writing GPU compatible software.